taitulism/Bootstruct/README.md

 >NOTE: Bootstruct, as a "positive" module, responds with an empty `200 ok` by default and doesn't keep your requests hanging (pending until server timeout).

-Now let's see how to to control request flow using Bootstruct's reserved entry names.
+Now let's see how to control request flow using Bootstruct's reserved entry names.